Network Flow Log Audit with Cilium + CLS

 uid: 87978d03-638a-4c31-80d2-0a3e0fe17049

-Ensure both logsetName and topicName are configured, there is no existing log topic with the same name as topicName, and do not specify topicId or logsetId.
+Ensure both logsetName and topicName are configured, there is no existing topic with the same name as topicName, and do not specify topicId or logsetId.

 Where can I find the complete LogConfig field reference?

-Why add 169.254.0.71 to excludeFilters?
+Why add 169.254.0.71 in excludeFilters?